Supported functionalities#

 To run a Spark SQL UDF within Opaque enclaves, first name it explicitly and define it in Scala, then reimplement it in C++ against Opaque’s serialized row representation.

-).
+For example, suppose we wish to implement a UDF called dot, which computes the dot product of two double arrays (Array[Double]).
 We [define it in Scala](src/main/scala/edu/berkeley/cs/rise/opaque/expressions/DotProduct.scala) in terms of the Breeze linear algebra library’s implementation.
 We can then use it in a DataFrame query, such as logistic regression.

 Now we can port this UDF to Opaque as follows: